How can the City provide a “warm hand” to individuals experiencing homelessness?

 - Identify and recommend how the city can expand educational efforts.

 Meetings in 2021 will occur on a quarterly basis starting in February.
-The next meeting is at 6pm on August 26, and tentatively at 5 pm on November 18.
 Check back here for updates and virtual meeting login information and/or meeting locations.

 Good Shepherd Presbyterian Church

 To view the meeting recording for the February 2021 update, please click here.